DouglasDwyer/wasm_runtime_layer/README.md

 assert_eq!(result[0], Value::I32(43));
 ```

-## Optional features and backends
+## Backends

-**backend_wasmi** - Implements the `WasmEngine` trait for `wasmi::Engine` instances.
+**wasmi-runtime-layer** - Implements the `WasmEngine` trait for wrappers around `wasmtime::Engine` instances.

-**backend_wasmtime** - Implements the `WasmEngine` trait for `wasmtime::Engine` instances.
+**wasmtime-runtime-layer** - Implements the `WasmEngine` trait for wrappers around `wasmtime::Engine` instances.

-**backend_web** - Implement a wasm engine targeting the browser's WebAssembly API on `wasm32-unknown-unknown` targets.
+**webassembly-runtime-layer** - Implements a wasm engine targeting the browser's WebAssembly API on `wasm32-unknown-unknown` targets.

-**tracing** - Enable tracing span and events.
-This makes it easier to follow execution of the runtime and get better introspection when something goes wrong.
-This is especially useful for the web backend where debugging is not as easily available.
+**pyodide-webassembly-runtime-layer** - Implements a wasm engine targeting the browser's WebAssembly API when running as a Python extension module inside Pyodide.

 Contributions for additional backend implementations are welcome!